ertastaha/Remote-Control-TV/README.md

 # Remote-Control-TV
-A simple Java program, to remotely control a TV.
+A simple Java program to remotely control a TV.